klevert-ope/Usehlsvideoplayer/README.md

 ## Description

-`usevideoplayer` is a React hook designed to simplify the integration of [Hls.js](https://github.com/video-dev/hls.js) for video playback in your React applications.
+`usehlsvideoplayer` is a React hook designed to simplify the integration of [Hls.js](https://github.com/video-dev/hls.js) for video playback in your React applications.
 This hook creates a video player instance and manages the loading of an HTTP Live Streaming (HLS) video source.

 ## Installation